lucib3196/Arduino-LED-Projects/README.md

 ## Projects
 1. **One_Red_LED**: Simple one red LED turning on and off
-2. **MRGBY Multiple** There is one red,yellow,blue and green LED which alteranate
+2. **RGBY LED** There is one red,yellow,blue and green LED which alteranate
+3. **Color Picker**: Allows users to choose between red,yellow, blue and green LED